alexyuly/chil/README.md

 ### Runtime agnostic

-Because of its complete reliance on abstract data structures, chil code is completely runtime agnostic, allowing any set of native runtime and modules to be used.
-The first chil runtime engine will be implemented in Node.js, because of its broad applicability across clients and services, paired with a unified, modern language syntax found in JavaScript.
-(The chil code compiler will also be implemented in Node.js, although this is irrelevant to the runtime execution of a chil application, which could be based on any engine, Node.js or otherwise.)
+Because of its complete reliance on abstract data structures, chil code is completely runtime agnostic, allowing any set of native compiler, runtime, and modules to be used.
+The first chil engine will be implemented in Node.js, because of its broad applicability across clients and services, paired with a unified, modern language syntax found in JavaScript.

 ### Convention over configuration